Bengali: এই ব্লগটি এখানে বাংলায় পড়ুন।

 The growth of the stock market over the years has led to the creation of various types of investment instruments.
 These instruments are created with the sole purpose of catering to various combinations of risk appetite and financial goals.

 While shares are the most traditional way of investing in the capital market, mutual funds are a newer style of investment.

-Investing in shares or mutual funds, means getting the ownership in that company.
+Investing in shares or mutual funds means getting ownership in that company.
 But you are restricted to that particular asset class only, which means Equity.
-So you are subject to high return but high risk scenario.
+So you are subject to high return but high-risk scenarios.

 |Table of Contents|

 |What are the differences between Shares and ETFs?|

 In case of mutual funds, you also invest in the shares of the company, but, indirectly, also, you get to invest in other asset classes.
 A mutual fund is a pool of assets which gives you a diversified portfolio, which are managed by expert fund managers.

 For understanding the mutual fund part, we will focus on Exchange Traded Funds (which are a type of mutual fund) which tracks an underlying factor like a Stock Market Index.